Social security systems in the EU

 There are big differences in the way different EU countries have organised benefits, healthcare and other social security services.

-Each EU countries has its own laws determining:
+Each EU country has its own laws determining:

 EU rules only determine which country's social security covers you when 2 or more countries are involved.